-Greetings!
-I am June, a Ph.D. student under the supervision of Prof. Jaegul Choo at KAIST, where I also received my M.S. degree advised by Prof. In So Kweon.
-I was a visiting scholar at CMU in 2024, a research intern at NAVER in 2025 ,Lunit AI in 2023 and Qualcomm AI Research in 2022, and a research engineer at Hyundai Mobis in 2021-2022.
+I am Junha (June) Song, a Ph.D. candidate, advised by Prof. Jaegul Choo at KAIST.
+I previously completed my M.S. degree at KAIST under the supervision of Prof. In So Kweon.
+I was a visiting scholar at Carnegie Mellon University (CMU) in 2024, and a research intern at NAVER AI Lab in 2025, Lunit AI in 2023 and Qualcomm AI Research in 2022.
 I invite you to explore my blog, where you'll find that I am a highly self-motivated researcher.
-My ultimate goal is to develop AI that benefits all individuals, regardless of their socioeconomic status.
+My ultimate goal is to develop AI technologies that benefit people from all walks of life, regardless of their socioeconomic background.

 Research Experiences